exercism/php/exercises/concept/lasagna/.docs/introduction.md

 ```

 Functions inside classes and their instances are called methods.
-To call a method, the name is preceeded by the instance and `->`.
+To call a method, the name is preceded by the instance and `->`.
 Methods have access to the special variable `$this`, which refers to the current instance.

 ```php